-Regardless of what you call your food storage containers, I bet you have several in your home, either because you’ve bought them or because you’ve "stolen" them from your parent’s home, full of delicious comfort food.
+Regardless of what you call your food storage containers, I bet you have several in your home, either because you’ve bought them or you’ve "stolen" them from your parent’s home, full of delicious comfort food.

 But what happens when your Tupperware is on its last leg?
 Whether you want to get rid of them because they are too old or because you want to live a plastic-free eco-life, throwing your unused containers in the trash doesn't guarantee the most environmentally friendly end for them.